Justin J. Hong

 Not Always a Panacea: History Education and Identity-Building in Taiwan (with Yuhan Lyu)

-[*Pre-PhD research: Link] [Conditionally accepted at Journal of Economic Behavior & Organization]
+[*Pre-PhD research: Link] [Accepted at Journal of Economic Behavior & Organization]

 Using novel data from Taiwan, we examine the impact of history curricula on national identity.
 The high school curriculum reform of September 2006 separates the history of Taiwan from Chinese chronology and increases Taiwan-oriented content to transmit Taiwanese identity.
 We document an unintended ``backlash'' that individuals studying the new curriculum are more likely to hold both greater Taiwanese and Chinese identities.
 We show endogenous changes in information demand as a prominent mechanism: treated high schoolers show greater identity awareness and acquire more information related to both identities, leading to dual-identity recognition.
 We further observe consistent attitudinal changes, with milder political views and an increase in votes for median candidates or abstention.